Council Tax Valuation Bands

 |H||More than £320,000|

-You can look up your council tax band online, and check if you can request a review on the Valuation Office Agency (VOA) website.
+You can look up your council tax band online, and check if you can request a review, by selecting ‘council tax’ on Valuation Office Agency (VOA) website.
 You can contact the VOA online or call 03000 501 501.
-Lines are open Monday to Friday, 8:30am to 5:00pm.
+Lines are open Monday to Friday, 9:30am to 2:30pm.
 If you don’t agree with the banding, you have limited rights of appeal.

 Empty Homes Premium